 Research Administration Policy and Compliance (RAPC)

+Service centers must recover their operational costs annually through rate(s) to users based on an approved budget and approved rate(s).
 A list of the current service centers and their contacts, plus the list of corresponding RAPC/CMA analysts for any questions you might have is available on the web.

 Expenditure Allocation PTAs (EAPTAs) are specialized departmental expenditure PTAs used solely to accumulate expenditures such as materials, supplies, services, or salaries whose distribution to the PTAs benefiting from the expenditures cannot be determined at the time the expenditure is incurred.